AdobeDocs/campaign-standard.en/help/automating/using/transfer-file.md

 >[!CAUTION]
 >
 >Starting 20.3 release, files downloaded with **[!UICONTROL Transfer File]** activity will be deleted after X days, where X is determined by the **[!UICONTROL History in days]** field under the **[!UICONTROL Execution]** menu in the Workflow properties.
 Please make sure that your **[!UICONTROL Load File]** activities are not configured to load these files, once deleted, as this will cause an error in the workflow.
+For more on this, refer to this [page](../../automating/using/executing-a-workflow.md#workflow-properties).

 ## Context of use {#context-of-use}